spaceacer/NASA-SP8000-series-Archive/README.md

 ## License

-The downloader source code in this repository is licensed under the MIT License.
+The source code in this repository is licensed under the MIT License.

-The NASA technical reports are not covered by this software license.
-They remain subject to the rights and usage terms associated with their original NASA/NTRS records.
-Many U.S. Government works are in the public domain in the United States, but individual documents may contain third-party copyrighted material.
+The NASA technical reports distributed through this project are not covered by the MIT License.
+Their copyright and reuse status is governed by the terms applicable to the original NASA/NTRS records.

+Many works created by employees of the U.S. Government as part of their official duties are not subject to copyright protection in the United States.
+However, individual reports or portions of reports may contain third-party copyrighted material or other restrictions.
+Users are responsible for complying with any notices or restrictions contained in the original documents.

-This project is not affiliated with or endorsed by NASA.
+NASA is acknowledged as the original source of the technical reports.
+This project is independent and is not affiliated with, sponsored by, or endorsed by NASA.